BenGreenberg31/Final_Project/Questions.md

 * If we have roles weighted by importance then we can map trajectories of careers
 * Looking at pairs or groups of crew members that worked together (community detection algorithm?)

+* Just look at if roles change, for some positions
+* For this crew has a person changed their roles
+* Look at number of role changes and see if some roles experience less change
+* Some roles might change a lot and some might be more consistent

+3.
+* For each director look at each role and the number of unique crew members they have used normalized by the total number of projects
+* Iterate through every role and then average those values for each role into some ==overall score for crew retention

 ## List of directors